zetechmoy/microsec-challenge/README.md

 `sensor_model accuracy 75,9%`

-Accuracy looks pretty similar so the lack of accuracy may be due to the lack of data.
+Accuracy looks pretty similar to the deep learning implementation so the lack of accuracy may be due to the lack of data.

-For future uses, i would choose the deep learning option because accuracy will increase with numbers of accumulated data.
-Machine Learning algorithms will not improve with more data.
+For future uses, i would choose the deep learning implementation because accuracy will increase with numbers of accumulated data.
+Machine Learning algorithms accuracy will not improve with more data.

 ### Installation
 `pip3 install sklearn tensorflow keras matplotlib`